Yellow-rumped warbler: Distribution

-Summer adult male yellow-rumped warblers have slate-blue backs and yellow crowns (barely visible here).
+Summer adult male `has slate-blue backs and yellow crowns (barely visible here).
 As a male myrtle warbler, this individual has a black "mask."

 The yellow-rumped warbler breeds from eastern North America west to the Pacific, and southward from there into Western Mexico.
 Goldman's yellow-rumped warbler is a non-migratory endemic within the highlands of Guatemala, and the black-fronted warbler is a non-migratory Mexican endemic.
 The myrtle and Audubon's forms are migratory, wintering in the southern U.S., Mexico, Central America, and the Caribbean.

-The breeding area of the myrtle warbler ranges from Alaska across Canada to Newfoundland, and as far south as Massachusetts and mountians of Virginia, including throughout the northern Great Lakes region.
+The breeding area of the myrtle warbler ranges from Alaska across Canada to Newfoundland, and as far south as Massachusetts and mountains of Virginia, including throughout the northern Great Lakes region.
 Myrtle warblers migrate south for the winter, ranging from southern British Columbia all the way to Panama and throughout most of the southeastern United States.

 Audubon's warbler breeds throughout western North America, from British Columbia to California, across the Rocky Mountains and as far east as the Dakotas.
 Among warblers, the Audubon's is by far the most widespread in North America in winter, being among the last to leave in the fall and among the first to return in spring.

+Migration

+The yellow-rumped warbler's migratory behavior varies across different groups and subspecies.
+Some individuals in Central America, such as in Mexico and Guatemala, migrate only limitedly or do not migrate at all; while individuals in the northern parts of the continent may either migrate to Central America or winter near their breeding area along the Pacific Coast of the U.S. The birds tend to migrate at night; and during the yellow-rumped warbler's migration in spring, it often relies on skylight polarization as a way to navigate and orient at dusk.
+The general direction of its migratory route maintains southwards during winter, as more individuals are present in Central America and southern parts of North America during the season, while less are observed in the north.
+Every year, fall migration usually takes place from September to November, spring migration from April to May, and the species known to depart from its winter habitats from March to April.
+Before migration, the yellow-rumped warbler gains weight and stores more fat in its body as a preparation for this energy-intensive activity, by increasing net energy intake from feeding, along with a refined diet that gives priority to food that supplies more energy.